atalii/atalii/README.md

 ---

-You can reach me most consistently at me@tali.network, though I'll erratically check @atalii@matrix.org.
+You can reach me most consistently at me@tali.network or over Matrix at
+@tali:4d2.org.